I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The British secret service suspected that Wallis was peaking into Edward’s briefing papers while he was still king and passing secrets on to the Germans.

-In 1940, the Nazis invaded France and the Windsors fled their Paris mansion, first to the French Riviera, then Madrid and Lisbon.
+In 1940, the Nazis invaded France and the Windsors fled their Paris mansion, first to the French Riviera, then to Madrid and Lisbon.
 While in Madrid, the duchess was in communication with von Ribbentrop.

 In Portugal, they stayed with Ricardo Espirito Santo Silva, a pro-Nazi fundraiser.
-There the duke sniped at Britain, calling the king, his brother, “stupid,” and predicting the country was facing a crushing defeat.
+There, the duke sniped at Britain, calling the king, his brother, “stupid,” and predicting the country was facing a crushing defeat.

 German agents sounded out the Windsors on the possibility of coming over to their side.
 As an added inducement they claimed, falsely, the British secret service was planning to kill them.